mparno/fenics-web/source/documentation/tutorial/timedep.rst

-Note that the forms :math:`a_0` and :math:`L_0` are identical to the forms met in the section :ref:`tut:poisson:gradu`, except that the test and trial functions are now scalar fields and not a vector fields.
+Note that the forms :math:`a_0` and :math:`L_0` are identical to the forms met in the section :ref:`tut:poisson:gradu`, except that the test and trial functions are now scalar fields and not vector fields.
 Instead of solving
 an equation for :math:`u^0`
 by a finite